andonizaguirre/java-programming/README.md

   - Part 13
   - Part 14

-Thanks to University of Helsinki for this excellent course.
+Thanks to the University of Helsinki and all the contributors that made this course an excellent learning resource.

 [Java Programming I Certificate](https://certificates.mooc.fi/validate/mgp87sf87ka)